 What is a citation?
 Well, a citation is an online reference to your business name, address and phone number (known as NAP).
 There are online tools such as Bright Local, which allow you to search for any existing citations you may have and you can even update them for accuracy.
-Also social sites such as 500px allow you to create profiles and get your brand message out there.

 This is also an excellent tool to do a bit of spying on the competition to see where they have citations and make sure you follow suit.
 Be consistent in your citations.
 In order to achieve local citations you can:

 - Trawl through lists on the Moz website and submit manual citations